-Blackburn with Darwen Borough Council fee rates remain low in comparison to the North West region and although the market has been tested during the 2017/18 tender exercise, all providers on the new framework will be significantly impacted by the further rise in the National Living Wage.
-It is recommended that domiciliary care providers receive an uplift of 4.85% as a means to meet the requirements of the National Living Wage and to enable the sector to remain financially viable.
-This represents an increase in unit cost from £13.05 to £13.68 per hour.
+Blackburn with Darwen Borough Council fee has over recent years become more comparable within the North West region and although the market has been tested during the 2017/18 tender exercise, all providers on the new framework will be significantly impacted by the further rise in the National Living Wage.
+It is recommended that domiciliary care providers receive an uplift of 5.6% as a means to meet the requirements of the National Living Wage and to enable the sector to remain financially viable.
+This represents an increase in unit cost from £13.68 to £14.44 per hour.
 Further to this, a supplement of 25% will be applied to this rate for the handful of cases where care is provided within a specified rural location.
 This is in acknowledgement of additional travel and rota considerations.

-Learning Disability Provision within a supported Living environment
+Learning Disability Provision within a supported living environment

 This service supports adults with a learning disability and/or mental health condition in small group homes or apartments to remain as safe and independent as possible.
 This is generally provided by a constant 24/7 staff presence or occasionally through outreach support, depending on the needs of the individuals.
-Providers received significant uplifts in line with guidance last year to ensure that sleep-in rates were national living wage compliant.
+Providers received significant uplifts in line with guidance in 2018 to ensure that sleep-in rates were national living wage compliant.
 The proposed uplift will also be applied to the sleep-in element of this provision.
-However, at this stage this is to facilitate transactional arrangements whilst types of provision with background support is configured on the system.
-This will be revisited as part of the new framework.
+This can be revisited as part of the new framework.
 Most provision within Blackburn with Darwen is block contracted under the Learning Disability Commissioning Framework and these services are due to be re-tendered during the year.
 It is recommended that an automatic uplift of 4% is applied pending the tender process as a means to meet the requirements of increase in the National Living Wage.
-Work will be undertaken with providers on a new model of service, the aim being to try and contain as far as possible the impact of forthcoming new framework rates within current spend.
+Work will continue with providers on switching to the new model of service and will continue via targeted project work, to reduce commissioned hours in order to contain, as far as possible, the impact of the uplifts within the current spend.

 Learning Disability/Mental Health domiciliary care for people living alone or with family/carers: This service supports adults with a learning disability and/or mental health condition within their own homes to remain as safe and independent as possible.
+This may include physical, emotional and homes to remain as safe and independent as possible.
 This may include physical, emotional and social support.
 This service is due to be re tendered within the year and as part of this process it is envisaged that a number of rates will be consolidated into a single rate.
-It is recommended that an automatic uplift of 2.9% is applied to each rate pending the tender process as a means to meet the requirements of the increase in the National Living Wage.
-Following the uplift, any rate falling beneath the threshold of £13.68 will be adjusted upwards to meet this level.
+It is recommended that an automatic uplift of 3.92% is applied to each rate pending the tender process as a means to meet the requirements of the increase in the National Living Wage.
+Following the uplift, any rate falling beneath the threshold of £14.44 will be adjusted upwards to meet this level.